Kevin12J/cse15l-lab-reports/lab3.md

 215:where appropriate allocate current funding to new projects and 316:funding?
 ```
+The `--line-number` command line option is equivalent to the `-n` command line option and it will list the line number corresponding to the file that contained the content `grep` was searching for.
+For example, calling `grep --line-number funding CONFIG_STANDARDS.txt` in the `technical/government/About_LSC` directory returned 5 lines containing `911` in the `chapter-9.txt` file.
+Since this command was called on a file, it didn't list the file names like the above example, but it still listed the line numbers on the left.
+This command line option would be useful for when you want to look back at the lines where the specified content was found since the line number was provided.
 #### command-line option #4: `-m`,`--max-count` (found using `man grep`)
 ##### calling `grep -m 5 911 chapter-9.txt` in the `technical/911report` directory
 ```